-European targets to reduce deaths and disabilities have been set by a variety of international jurisdictions and organizations in the transport and health sectors as shown in Box 2.
+European targets to reduce deaths and disabilities have been set by a variety of international jurisdictions and organisations in the transport and health sectors as shown in Box 1.

-Box 2: European-wide targets
+Box 1: European-wide targets

-The WHO Health for All policy in Europe set international targets to reduce mortality and disability from road accidents by at least 30% by 2020.
+The WHO Health for All policy in Europe set international targets to reduce mortality and disability from road crashes by at least 30% by 2020.